MaximeLeMagicien/mzdata2mat/README.md

 [![downloads](https://static.pepy.tech/badge/mzdata2mat/month)](https://pepy.tech/project/mzdata2mat)

 ## Documentation
 The complete documentation is available [here](https://mzdata2mat.readthedocs.io/).
-All classes are explained and methods.
+All classes and methods are explained.

 ## Changelog
-The current version of mzdata2mat is the following : `0.1.1`
+The current version of mzdata2mat is the following : `0.2.0`

-You can see the complete changelog [here](Changelog.md)
+You can see the complete changelog [here](https://github.com/MaximeLeMagicien/mzdata2mat/blob/main/Changelog.md)

 ## Compatible hardware
 At this time, the following OSes have been tested :